PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 # Automatically Cancel GPU Jobs at 0% Utilization

-This alert automatically cancels GPU jobs at 0% utilization.
+This alert cancels GPU jobs at 0% utilization.

 !!! note "Elevated Privileges"
     This alert is different than the others in that it must be ran as